tom-seddon/acorn_mos_disassembly/README.md

 - MOS 5.00 (Master Compact, UK)
 - MOS 5.10 (Master Compact, UK)
 - MOS 5.11 (Master Compact, International)

+The following unreleased versions for Acorn systems are covered:

+- MOS 3.29 (looks to be a pre-release version of MOS 3.50)

 The following non-Acorn systems are also covered: